builders-blueprint-series/from-coder-to-engineer/body-new/chapter-1.md

 ---

-- In our tests we are ensuring that our constructor does not throw and exception when it is supplied with valid arguments.
+- In our tests we are ensuring that our constructor does not throw an exception when it is supplied with valid arguments.
 Our second test confirms that any null value will result in an exception being thrown.

 ---